ADHD Assessment & Diagnosis

 How to get tested for ADHD

-People may seek an ADHD diagnosis when their symptoms interfere with their lives in one or more areas.
+People may seek an ADHD diagnosis when their ADHD symptoms interfere with their lives in one or more areas.
 You may have tried several techniques for time management, getting organized, impulsive behaviors, or other areas without finding a potential strategy.
-In these cases, getting a diagnosis could be beneficial.
-You might be able to find ADHD testing in the following ways:
+In these cases, getting an ADHD diagnosis could be beneficial.
+You might be able to find ADHD assessments in the following ways:

 • Through an ADHD, hyperactivity, or neurodivergence clinic